liviucotfas/ase-windows-applications-programming/09 - WinForms - DataBinding, UnitTesting.md

 **Assignments (for you to try)** :video_game:
 1. Add a button to the `MainForm` that will allow the user to delete the currently selected participant.
-	> Hint: you can use the the `DataBoundItem` property in order to identify the participant corresponding  to the currently selected row.
+	> Hint: you can use the `DataBoundItem` property in order to identify the participant corresponding  to the currently selected row.

 	For the complete sample, check the `DataBindingSample` project in the "code samples" folder.
 2. Add a button to the `MainForm` that will allow the user to edit the currently selected participant using a secondary form (ex: `EditForm`).